1stage/Aquarius-MX/README.md

 ## Build Process
 1. Acquire the components
-1. Assemble the PCB
+2. Program the ROM and Logic Chips
-1. Program the ROM and Logic Chips
+3. Assemble the PCB
-1. Enclose components in the case
+4. Enclose components in the case
-1. Format and configure USB drive
+5. Format and configure USB drive

 ## GitHub Folder Structure
 - **case** - components to make the 3D printed enclosure